nocsi/nocsi.com/src/privacy-policy.md

 Please use the Contact Us details at the end of this Policy to exercise your rights and choices under this Policy.
 If you would like to manage, change, limit, or delete your personal information or if you no longer want to receive any email, postal mail, or telephone contact from us in the future, such requests may be submitted via the “Contact Us” details at the end of this Policy.
 If you are exercising a right that is the responsibility of our data controller customers, we will direct you to contact the appropriate data controller who is responsible for responding to your request.

 _Email Opt-Out_.
-If you no longer wish to receive communications from us via email, you may opt-out by clicking the “unsubscribe” link available at the bottom of our email communications or by contacting us at privacy@orbit.love and providing your name and email address so that we may identify you in the opt- out process.
+If you no longer wish to receive communications from us via email, you may opt-out by clicking the “unsubscribe” link available at the bottom of our email communications or by contacting us at contact@nocsi.com and providing your name and email address so that we may identify you in the opt- out process.
 Once we receive your instruction, we will promptly take corrective action.

 _Cookies_.
 You may choose to not allow cookies via the cookies consent banner or set your browser to refuse all or some browser cookies or to alert you when cookies are being set.
 For more information on how to modify your browser settings to block or filter cookies, visit http://www.aboutcookies.org/ or http://www.cookiecentral.com/faq/.
 You may learn more about internet advertising practices and related consumer resources at http://www.aboutads.info/consumers/, http://www.networkadvertising.org/choices, and http://youronlinechoices.eu/.